 Who are they?
 They are the paraeducators, teacher’s aids, student services coordinators, and administrative assistants who have been working in their neighborhood schools for years.
 They are multilingual, racially and ethnically diverse, live in the community, and have forged deep, trusting relationships with students.
 Many of them seek to grow into teacher roles, but they face significant barriers to obtaining their BA and teaching credential.

-Equity Unbound removes those barriers, offering a pathway to a college degree and teaching credential in less than three years.
+TA to BA removes those barriers, offering a pathway to a college degree and teaching credential in less than three years.
 It is the result of a new collaboration between the Equity Institute, a Rhode Island-based education nonprofit, and College Unbound, an accredited postsecondary institution for returning adult learners.
 Their goals are simple:

 - Recruit, develop, support, and retain a more racially, linguistically, and ethnically diverse teacher workforce